Home

 My preference of bathroom cleaning products is a mixture of green and non-green products listed below:

-• Toilet cleaner (disinfectant or toilet bowl cleaner)
+• Toilet cleaner (use a squirt of soap or toilet bowl cleaner)

 As mentioned before, I’m partial to certain bathroom cleaning products so, here’s my method which also works great, but may take a minute or two longer.
 (Again, this is easier for me with kids under foot, do what works best for you).

-To avoid nasty buildup of dirt, grim, and hard water, be proactive and clean daily.
-It takes less time than you’re weekly clean because you're not going to be cleaning nasty buildups of dirt, grim, and hard water.
+One of the best bathroom cleaning tips to avoid the nasty buildup of dirt, grim, and hard water is to be proactive and clean daily.
+It takes less time than you're weekly clean because you're not going to be cleaning nasty buildup of dirt, grim, and hard water.
+Just a swipe here and there and you're done!

-• Twice a week spray and wipe the mirror (with glass cleaner)takes 30 seconds or less
+• Twice a week spray and wipe the mirror (with glass cleaner or doTerra) takes 30 seconds or less

-• Daily - wipe the fixtures, sink, toilet, and floor surrounding toilet, door knobs, and light switches (with disinfecting wipes) takes a minute or less
+• Daily - wipe the fixtures, sink, toilet, and floor surrounding toilet.
+During cold and flu season I like to wipe down the door knobs and light switches too with either disinfecting wipes or doTerra and it only takes a takes a minute or less

 • Once a week or more if needed - clean inside of the toilet bowl (see below for the correct way to do this) less than a minute